This first-timers guide to skiing in Queenstown gives you everything you need to know to book the perfect family ski holiday in New Zealand.

 Queenstown Ski Bus

-The ski bus is a very convenient way to get up the mountain, whether you are heading to the Remarkables or Coronet Peak.
+The ski bus is a convenient way to get up the mountain, whether you are heading to the Remarkables or Coronet Peak.

 There are two options for the ski bus: